Valid as at January 1, 2023

 Complimentary access refers to individual ticket access only, and does not include complimentary onsite parking unless otherwise advised by the ARDC on a case by case basis.

-- Examples of Category “A” events at Sydney Motorsport Park in 2018 include but may not be limited to Australian Muscle Car Masters, Shannon’s Nationals, Australasian Superbike Championship, Roll Racing and CMC Shannon’s Sydney
+Examples of Category “A” events at Sydney Motorsport Park may include but may not be limited to Australian Muscle Car Masters, Shannon’s Nationals, Australasian Superbike Championship, Roll Racing and CMC Shannon’s Sydney

 Please note that whether an event promoter allows for both Member and Guest it is entirely at the discretion of the event promoter.
 However the ARDC will use best endeavours to negotiate special offers for Members to these events.
 The ARDC will clearly note any events throughout 2021-22 that are designated Category “B” in advance to allow for Members to take advantage of any available special offers.